There are hosts of advantages to consider when deciding between traditional and prefabricated electrical assemblies.

 Unlike traditional construction, prefabricated electrical assemblies offer a flexible, expandable design that can be connected to additional units to meet changing needs.

 - Accelerated asset depreciation

-Prefabricated assemblies can be depreciated faster than traditional brick and mortar builds in the U.S. according to IRS publication 946.
-Prefabricated assemblies can be depreciated in 7 years compared to 39 years for equipment installed in facility
+Prefabricated assemblies can be depreciated faster than traditional brick and mortar builds in the USA, according to IRS publication 946.
+Prefabricated assemblies can be depreciated in seven years, compared to 39 years for equipment installed in the facility